Drain Gang

-Drain Gang (formerly known as Gravity Boys Shield Gang) is a Swedish hip-hop collective formed in 2013.
-Consisting of Bladee, Ecco2K, Thaiboy Digital and producer Whitearmor, the group rose to be one of the top Swedish music collectives in the mid-late 2010s.
-They are known for their frequent collaborations with fellow Swedish rapper Yung Lean, and producers Gud and Yung Sherman.
+Drain Gang (also known as Gravity Boys Shield Gang and GTBSG) is a Swedish hip-hop collective formed in 2013, consisting of the rappers Bladee, Ecco2k, Thaiboy Digital, and producer Whitearmor.
+The group rose to be one of the top Swedish music collectives in the mid-late 2010s, gaining prominence for their influence in shaping the underground rap scene and cloud rap genre as well as collaborative projects with fellow Swedish artists Yung Lean and producers Gud and Yung Sherman.